Pegasus (spyware): Discovery

-Pegasus's iOS exploitation was identified in August 2016.
-Arab human rights defender Ahmed Mansoor received a text message promising "secrets" about torture happening in prisons in the United Arab Emirates by following a link.
+Pegasus' iOS exploitation was identified in August 2016.
+Emirati human rights defender Ahmed Mansoor received a text message promising "secrets" about torture happening in prisons in the United Arab Emirates by following a link.
 Mansoor sent the link to Citizen Lab of the University of Toronto, which investigated, with the collaboration of Lookout, finding that if Mansoor had followed the link it would have jailbroken his phone and implanted the spyware into it, in a form of social engineering.

 Citizen Lab and Lookout discovered that the link downloaded software to exploit three previously unknown and unpatched zero-day vulnerabilities in iOS.
 According to their analysis, the software can jailbreak an iPhone when a malicious URL is opened.
 The software installs itself and collects all communications and locations of targeted iPhones.
 The software can also collect Wi-Fi passwords.
 The researchers noticed that the software's code referenced an NSO Group product called "Pegasus" in leaked marketing materials.
 Pegasus had previously come to light in a leak of records from Hacking Team, which indicated the software had been supplied to the government of Panama in 2015.
 Citizen Lab and Lookout notified Apple's security team, which patched the flaws within ten days and released an update for iOS.
 A patch for macOS was released six days later.

 Regarding how widespread the issue was, Lookout explained in a blog post: "We believe that this spyware has been in the wild for a significant amount of time based on some of the indicators within the code" and pointed out that the code shows signs of a "kernel mapping table that has values all the way back to iOS 7" (released 2013).
 The New York Times and The Times of Israel both reported that it appeared that the United Arab Emirates was using this spyware as early as 2013.
 It was used in Panama by former president Ricardo Martinelli from 2012 to 2014, who established the Consejo de Seguridad Pública y Defensa Nacional (National Security Council) for its use.